This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow tomatoes at home

-To grow tomatoes successfully, you need rich, fertile soil or peat-free potting compost, and a good sunny, sheltered spot.
+To grow tomatoes successfully, you need rich, fertile soil or large pots of peat-free potting compost, and a good sunny, sheltered spot.
 Water regularly and feed weekly with a high-potash fertiliser once the plants start to flower.

 Why not use your harvest to make delicious sauces for homemade pizzas?
 Check out our tests of the best pizza ovens, in collaboration with BBC Good Food.